amolmali5/prometheus-grafana-loki/README.md

 To monitor system logs, configuration is aready ready in [/promtal/config.yaml](promtail/config.yaml).

-If you want to monitor docker logs then create a directory and maintain the logs file there and add that path in commented lines in [/promtal/config.yaml](promtail/config.yaml).
+If you want to monitor docker logs then create a directory as /opt/scripts/applogs/live_logs and maintain the logs file there and add that path in commented lines in [/promtal/config.yaml](promtail/config.yaml).

 For mor details go through [Loki] (https://github.com/grafana/loki/tree/main/production)